hellohaptik/docs_haptik/docs/bot-builder/basic/testing-bot.md

 2. Type of node

-   *You can narrow down your search from Graph/regular nodes to General nodes and so on.*
+   *You can narrow down your search from Graph (regular) nodes to General nodes and so on.*

        Smalltalk isn't a filter here.
 We will add this later.
 As Smalltalk UI on Mogambo is due to release.